AbuseIO/AbuseIO/README.md

 (Do not forget to run the newaliases command to inform your MTA that the aliases file has been updated.)

+After that you will need to forward either abuse@isp.tld to abuse@abuseio.isp.tld so that incoming e-mails are redirected to AbuseIO.
+In addition a lot of feeds have the option to deliver on a custom address.
+Using addresses like spamcop-abuse@isp.tld and forwardding them to abuse@abuseio.isp.tld will give you more control to enable or disable individual feeds.

 ## Note on Patches/Pull Requests

  * Fork the project.